 – H. P. Lovecraft, ‘The Call of Cthulhu’

-‘Yeah,’ I replied, but I was deep on the trail of vanishing vistas of a world that still calls out, often strangled, and certainly muted, faint, as the reverberation of a distant star.
+‘Yeah?’ but I was on the trail of vanishing vistas into a world that still called, often strangled, muted, certainly faint, as the reverberation of a distant star.
 I was reading H.P.
 Lovecraft.

-My subject appeared lucid before me on the screen of my laptop, the dark marks, in the coded writing of the Anglo-Saxon cursive script, progressed from the age in which I now find myself as if, pre-post-lockdown, many centuries, in fact aeons, have passed in which I have traveled submerged beneath the earth’s surface, searching its impenetrable secrets in these past few months.
+My subject’s work appeared on the screen of my laptop.
+Lucid, dark marks, in Anglo-Saxon cursive script; writing progressed from the age in which I find myself as if, pre-post-lockdown, centuries, in fact aeons, may have passed.
+Have I indeed traveled thus far, submerged in the earth’s embrace, searching its impenetrable secrets these past months?

-But first, a light breakfast of scrambled eggs spiced with saffron and a dab of hot butter on brown toast, and then I’ll attack those two short stories.
-Beforehand, a quick question – is the human imagination, its fragmentary nature, comparable to broken ‘qlippothic’ shells, hinting at an atavism that since before pre-recorded history was a failed experiment – those Sephirotic paths of Kabbalistic mysticism – sign-posting a trail of ‘astral’ egg crumbs, leading back through the dim memory of the human unconscious to something beyond our current reckoning?
+But first, a light breakfast of scrambled eggs spiced with saffron and a dab of hot butter on brown toast.
+Only then can I analyse his two short stories.
+And, before, a question: Is the human imagination, by its fragmentary nature, comparable to broken ‘qlippothic’ shells, hinting at an atavism that since before pre-recorded history was a failed experiment – Sephirotic paths of Kabbalistic mysticism – sign-posting a trail of ‘astral’ egg crumbs, back through the dim memory of the human unconscious to something beyond our current reckoning?

-A young man, Christopher Godber, woke in Sheffield, staring through the ‘light gaps’ caught somewhere in the nether world of his imagination in a Box.
+Christopher Godber, a young man, woke in Sheffield, 2017, staring through the ‘light gaps’ caught in the nether world of an imagination inside a box.

-Reading Chris’ stories is interesting as they are clearly based on some level on his own experience of living shut off from the world in a flat in Sheffield, an experience that most people will have encountered at some point in their life, but perhaps more intensely in recent months due to COVID-19.
+Reading Chris’ stories they are clearly based on his experience of livinmg in a flat in a city or heavily urban area, an at times intense experience that people will have encountered at some point in their life, but during COVID-19, even more so.

-The review began in Rowley Way in North London off the Abbey Road, where on a fine windy July day in 2020 (the day after the pubs officially opened following lockdown), I received the reviews, bounced back from Russia, attached to an email.
-Two short-stories, The Castle that Breathed and Carol, who deals in Boxes, written three years previously during Chris’ time in Sheffield.
+The review began in Rowley Way in North London off Abbey Road, where on a windy, but sunny July day in 2020 (after the pubs had officially opened after lockdown), I received his reviews, bounced from Russia, attached to an email.
+Two shorts, The Castle that Breathed and Carol, who deals in Boxes, written three years previously during Chris’ time in Sheffield.

-These short-stories had characters set in an unspecified future technological dystopia in which the call of the Lovecraftian, which Chris said he had been reading prior to him penning his tales of nihilism in sciene-fiction, and my own curiosity peaked by the dark imagery of Cthulhu, came together.
+These short-stories were set in an unspecified future technological dystopia in which the call of the Lovecraftian, which Chris had been reading prior to him penning his science-fiction tales peaked, so that the dark imagery of Cthulhu, and my own interest, came together.

 In H.P.
-Lovecraft’s fiction weird otherworldly voices reach into our minds: the Old Ones, who Lovecraft describes as abiding at the very heart of a black hole, while simultaneously dormant in the bowels of the earth of some forgotten Indonesian temple.
+Lovecraft’s fiction weird otherworldly voices reach into our minds: the Old Ones, who Lovecraft describes as abiding at the very heart of a black hole, while simultaneously dormant in the bowels of the earth of a forgotten Indonesian temple, Ril’ah.
 Lovecraft’s is a troubled but fascinating horror imagination.
 Frightening entities are brought to life in his fiction.
-Thoughts, musings that may perhaps be described as Ur-states of mind: the very food on which flights of creativity are brought from the shadow into the light.
+Thoughts, musings that may perhaps be described as Ur-states of mind: the very food on which flights of creativity are brought from the shadows into light.

 In the first of these stories, The Castle that Breathed, Chris introduces us to a Red Queen, a female AI intelligence that controls what is described as ‘an old Scottish Castle’.
-The central character Max is a systems developer who begins by dreaming of a mysterious woman, who we later learn, is non-other than the Red Queen herself, peering obliquely at him from brown surveillance eyes in his dream, or is it her?
-The beginning remains ambiguous, perhaps deliberately.
+The central character Max is a systems developer who begins by dreaming of a mysterious woman, who we later learn, is non-other than the Red Queen herself, peering obliquely at him from her brown surveillance eyes as he dreams, but is it her?
+The beginning is ambiguous, perhaps deliberately.

 Later our hero realises that he has been saved from a holocaust in which vast tracts of the world including Sheffield, the entire UK and all of Europe have been annihilated.
-What’s left is a castle whose walls ‘glow red’ from the post-apocalyptic blast.
+What’s left is a castle whose walls ‘glow red’ in the post-apocalyptic blast.
 The mundane follows as Max engages in a conversation with the Red Queen, choosing the correct song to sooth the inevitable depression that is the consequence of having lost his entire family: wife, mother and son.
 They settle on Kurt Cobain, as the moody tunes of Erik Satie are too much to endure.
-Max is confronted with the irony of having to live what’s left of his existence with a machine that cannot share with him the nuances of his musical tastes in the ‘feckoned space’, a neologism, for their shared, heat absorbing reality inside the castle’s protective walls, ‘under the Red Queen’s flesh’.
-A poke at Max’s unfulfilled sexual desire.
-Here, the scarlet woman of Biblical mythology, the hot Whore of Babylon, has been transduced by an AI who cannot process the word ‘love’, and who, perhaps a little sentimentally, Max is able to convey its literal meaning to, so that the Red Queen finally ‘understood’ what it meant, after years of processing the ‘word’.
-So that Max has the satisfaction of knowing that theirs was the ‘purest love’ in the final months, before she is forced by her programming to terminate him – his contract with ‘the Corporation’ who had initially employed him having expired.
+Max is confronted with the irony of having to live what’s left of his existence with a machine that cannot apppreciate the nuances of his musical taste in the ‘feckoned space’, a neologism, for reality ‘under the Red Queen’s flesh’, the castle’s protective walls.
+Also a poke at Max’s unfulfilled sexual desire.
+Here, the scarlet woman of Biblical mythology, the hot Whore of Babylon, has been transduced by an AI who cannot process the word ‘love’, and who, perhaps a little sentimentally, Max is able to convey its literal meaning to, so that the Red Queen finally ‘understood’ what it meant, after years of processing.
+In his final months, Max has the satisfaction of knowing that theirs was the ‘purest love’, before she is forced by her programming to terminate him as his contract with ‘the Corporation’, who had initially employed him expires.

-Thus, the Lovecraftian influence is revealed in the Cthonic Red Queen, a denouement with an AI demon re-enactment twist to its nihilism, in which man is cut off from those currents, mother nature, which had sustained him in his inspirations through the ages.
-Virtual reality a poor substitute for deeper undercurrents in the human psyche.
+Thus, the Lovecraftian influence is revealed in the Cthonic Red Queen, a denouement with an AI demon re-enactment twist to its nihilism, in which man is severed from the earthly current, mother nature, which had inspired him through the ages.
+Mind over heart finally prevails.
+AI eviscerates the deeper undercurrents of the human psyche.

 Which takes us to the second story in this review, Carol, Who Deals in Boxes.
 In this story, the narrative begins in the first person, as our nihilistic-prone hero is caught up in the nightmare of having his conscious mind separated from his body and placed in Carol’s Box, a weird experiment in which the technocrats are perpetually digging into the conscious mind of Carol, who has died, or been subsumed into a kind of virtual reality programme in a box.
-The techs not only ‘explore, but experience’ her mind with sexual overtones that are unintentionally funny.
-For instance, the techs jack into the woman’s mind, which conjures up another image altogether, jerking off into her mind, and later, they get right into her ‘private space’, which while intrusive to say the least, is none-the-less, hilarious.
+The techs not only ‘explore, but experience’ her mind with sexual overtones that are genuinely funny.
+For instance, the techs jack into the woman’s mind, which conjures up another image altogether, and later, they get right into her ‘private space’, which while ghastly is morbidly hilarious.

-Sid, a technician himself, who has studied Carol, his case, for months, is then sent into the Box to rescue her.
-But as the pseudo-psycho-sexual experiment fails, supposedly because as in the previous story, technology and science when applied mechanically to the world of the unconscious mind, tends to end is disaster, since it lacks that dimension that lies outside the purely physical, what is known as the ‘subtle’ body.
-Man playing God, in other words, creates Frankenstein, so that Sid’s body is literally evaporated as he enters Carol’s Box, leaving him consciously inside, but little else.
+Sid, a technician himself, who has studied Carol, his case for months, is then sent into the Box to rescue her.
+But as the pseudo-psycho-sexual experiment builds, supposedly because as in the previous story, technology and science when applied mechanically to the world of the unconscious mind, tend to end in disaster, lacking in that dimension that lies outside the purely physical, the ‘subtle’ body.
+Man playing God, in other words, creates a Frankenstein, so that Sid’s body is literally evaporated as he enters Carol’s Box, leaving him consciously inside, but little else.
 There he merges conscious with Carol, in a ‘digital crucifixion’ of pain.
 Here, Judeo-Christian cultural tropes deliver the moment of transcendence, or is that transformation, or even transmutation!
 The story will untangle these issues later.
 What is clear however is that on arrival in this self-generative virtual reality conscious-holding-box, Carol exists!
 In fact, she challenges Sid’s identity, telling him he is actually Carol 2.

 In the meantime, back on terra-firma in the laboratory where they are being observed, Greg, the technician settles down to a stimula-cap, a nice idea, slightly spoilt by the fact he also has a packet of cigarettes.
 Maybe, both can be done simultaneously?
 Back in the Box things are heating up as Sid wakes up from sleep.
 Here, in the Lovecraftian tradition, it is interesting to discover that Sid can actually sleep, but his dreams are blackouts, there’s no mauve zone, so to speak.
 No dream-within-a-dream, just the cold reality of the on-off switch.
 On waking, however, he is privy to Carol’s memories, which are straightforward enough childhood reminisces of her grandfather, a fatherly, God-type figure, and being told repeatedly to go to sleep, which seems to tell us that being forced to be unconscious is indeed her purpose in life.
 This is followed by perhaps the best writing in both stories: ‘…his looming fate unknown yet somehow growing like a black hole in his mind, the swallowing to come,’ which has Lovecraftian overtones and speaks to that fear that creates its own dark places.
 Sid’s existence, like Max’s, in the previous story is one of being subsumed into a bigger uglier whole, that is ultimately artificial, so he is viewed by Clare’s ‘multi-eyes’ as she has become his ‘digital siren’.